The Psychology of Everyday Life: 100 Psychology Facts About the Biases, Habits, by Adrian Holt cover

 Follow up

-What psychology topics does it cover?
+What specific topics does it cover?

 How long does it take to read?